szabgab/perlmaven.com/sites/en/pages/regex-character-classes.md

 ## Negated character class

-What if we would like to allow the matching of any character between two '#' characters <b>except</b> 'a', 'b', or 'c'?
+What if we would like to allow the matching of any character between two '#' characters **except** 'a', 'b', or 'c'?
 We would need to construct a character class with all the characters in the world and [Unicode](http://en.wikipedia.org/wiki/Unicode) has more that 110,000 characters.
 That would be a lot of work to type in.
 Instead of that, Perl allows us to negate a character class.
 If we put a [Caret](http://en.wikipedia.org/wiki/Caret)
  (`^`) as the first character in the character class it will mean the character class can match any one character except those mentioned in the character class.